Kasumi (Dead or Alive): Promotion and merchandise

-Kasumi has been featured in a wide range of merchandise, including figurines, statuettes and action figures that have been released by Tecmo, Sega, Kaiyodo, Max Factory, Kotobukiya, Takara, wall scrolls, and others.
+Kasumi has been featured in a wide range of merchandise, including figurines, statuettes and action figures that have been released by companies such as Sega, Kaiyodo, Max Factory, Kotobukiya, Takara, Griffin Enterprise, and Koei Tecmo themselves.
 One figure was bundled with a special edition of Dead or Alive Paradise for the PlayStation Portable (also sold separately); another exclusive figure was bundled with the magazine Hobby Japan in 2010.
 Some Kasumi figures can be stripped down to their underwear or stripped topless.

-Other items include an Xbox 360 face plate, a PSP protective cover, swimwear for women, 3D mousepads and a "3D" mug, trading cards, and a "squishy pillow".
-A life-size 160 cm dakimakura "love pillow" was bundled by Microsoft with the 5,000-unit "Kasumi-chan Blue" limited edition batch of the Xbox consoles sold in Japan with a matching Xbox Controller; a bed sheet of Kasumi and Ayane was offered as part of the Deluxe Edition of Dead or Alive 6 in Japan.
+Other items include an Xbox 360 face plate, a PSP protective cover, swimwear for women, wall scrolls, 3D mousepads and a "3D" mug, trading cards, a Xbox controller, and a "squishy pillow".
+A life-size 160 cm dakimakura "love pillow" was bundled by Microsoft with the 5,000-unit "Kasumi-chan Blue" limited edition batch of the Xbox consoles sold in Japan a bed sheet of Kasumi and Ayane was offered as part of the Deluxe Edition of Dead or Alive 6 in Japan.
 Kasumi and Hitomi were also used in an iPhone digital clock application Bijin Tokei, and a Dead or Alive voice clock was bundled with a figure of either Kasumi or Ayane.
 Kasumi-themed credit cards were also released, while a 1/6 scale special limited figure was released in only 20 copies as part of the film's promotional campaign.

 Dead or Alive 5 pre-order bonuses included an exclusive Kasumi-themed iPhone case from the online retailer ShopTo.Net.
 Merchandise released for DOA5 include another Kasumi-themed 3D mousepad and body pillow cases.
 Kasumi was featured on the covers of Dead or Alive 5 Postcard School Calendar 2013 and on 2005's comic anthology companion for Dead or Alive Ultimate.
 Dead or Alive 5 Ultimate "Kasumi-chan Blue" limited edition includes Kasumi-themed 3D mousepad, playing cards, lifesize tapestry and bath poster; the game's collector's edition also contains a Kasumi 3D mousepad and playing cards.
 There is also a life-size 3D mousepad of Kasumi from DOA Xtreme 3.

 First-print copies of Tecmo Koei's Musou Orochi 2 Ultimate (Japanese version of Warriors Orochi 3 Ultimate) were bundled with DLC costume codes for Kasumi's special "Orochi" themed costume in DOA5 Ultimate.

 Another Kasumi figure was released for her Queen's Gate appearance.